-We have a long history of funding universities to support students focusing on our two central aims for education: social mobility and educational excellence, alongside our own student grants programme.
+We have a long history of funding universities to support students focusing on our two central aims for education: social mobility and educational excellence, alongside our own undergraduate student grants and leather associated student grants programmes.
 Some of these funding relationships go back hundreds of years, others are more recent.

 The below does not include our considerable support to education related to leather – to read more about those education partnerships please visit the page by clicking here.

 We currently provide funding to:

 The Company has supported St Catherine’s College for over a century, beginning in 1894 with the establishment of 4 grants for non-Collegiates unable to pay College fees & represents a widening of our support for students which dates back to 1603.
 The Charitable Fund currently provides funding for a Tutorial Fellowship in Mathematics & 4 Graduate Scholarships for excellence in the fields of Engineering & Science.

 City University has 23,835 students from 156 countries who benefit from more than one hundred years’ of teaching and learning experience.
 City focuses on educational areas relevant to business and the professions, particularly those associated with the major cities and financial centres of the world.
 This funding supports the Formula Student project for aspiring engineers to develop and design an electric car.

 Fitzwilliam College, Cambridge

 The Leathersellers’ Company has been supporting Fitzwilliam College and its predecessor, Fitzwilliam House, since 1894 and is a constituent college of the University of Cambridge.
 Longstanding awards for Collegiate students go back to 1603.
 The Charitable Fund currently provides funding for a Tutorial Fellowship in Mathematics & 4 Graduate Scholarships for excellence in the fields of Engineering/Science.